Theprashil/Theprashil.github.io/_posts/2020-09-23-thm-Internal-Writeup.md

 <a href="/assets/img/thm/internal/apache.png" target="_blank"><img class="centerImgLarge" src="/assets/img/thm/internal/apache.png"></a>

-Nothing interesting came up so i resorted to my directory bruteforcing.
+Looking at the page nothing interesting came up so i resorted to my directory bruteforcing.
 Let's fireup our gobuster to see the directories of the site

 ```bash
 gobuster dir -u http://internal.thm -w /usr/share/wordlists/dirbuster/directory-list-2.3-medium.txt -o gobust
 ```
 <a href="/assets/img/thm/internal/gobuster.png" target="_blank"><img class="centerImgLarge" src="/assets/img/thm/internal/gobuster.png"></a>

-There's a blog directory so lets see what it contains
+There's a blog directory so let's see what it contains

 <a href="/assets/img/thm/internal/wp.png" target="_blank"><img class="centerImgLarge" src="/assets/img/thm/internal/wp.png"></a>

 Its a wordpress website.
-I looked into the site and there's a classic hello world page.
+Oh yea! it's a classic hello world page.
 The first thing that came into mind is to run wpscan to see if there is any vulnerabilites of this wordpress site and enumerate the wordpress site.
 Its a great tool.

 It comes preinstalled if you are using kali otherwise you can clone it from [github](https://github.com/wpscanteam/wpscan)